The interactive online course in May 2023 had 90% positive feedback.

 Short course description:

-This 2-day interactive online course will help you understand the benefits of data transformation tools (such as R).
-The course also includes an "Introduction to R" session for those not familiar with the software.
+This 2-day interactive course will help you understand the benefits of data transformation tools (such as R).
+The course also includes an optional "Introduction to R" session on Monday for those not familiar with the software.

 You will learn about aspects such as auditable workflow, repeatability, time-saving, improving efficiency and reduced risk of data loss.
 You will participate in practical data transformation tool exercises using real environmental datasets to combine and manipulate datasets in different formats from different sources, leading to analysis-ready data.
 The course also covers cleaning and validation of datasets and best-practice for documentation of scripts and workflows.

 We will do many practical exercises.
-For these, you will be in virtual breakout rooms in pairs or small groups.
+For these, the interactive online learners will be in virtual breakout rooms in pairs or small groups.
 The facilitators will move from room to room to help you with your exercises.

 By the end of the course, you will have gained sufficient data transformation skills and knowledge to apply this to your own datasets and projects.